MockingbirdME/game_md/Dev's D20 version/core rules.md

   - Limitations: none.
   - Theme(s): lightning or storm
   - Description: target suffers X lightning damage plus one per additional success spent on this power then X times apply this effect again to the nearest target other than the caster that hasn't been effected by it yet within X hexes (randomize if multiple characters are eligible); if this effect is part of a cantrip or arcane effect reduce the cost of any speed arcane effects in the spell/cantrip by one.
-- *Resist Magic (1+)*
+- *Resist Magic (3)*
   - Limitations: none.
   - Theme(s): arcane or fortification
-  - Description: increase the target's magic defense bonus and ranged defense bonus against thrown spells/cantrips/arcane effects by X. If the target is affected by an arcane effect that did not target them they gain X plus one per additional arcane cost spent resistance to its effects (this resistance is applied to all magic not just hostile magic).
+  - Description: increase the target's magic defense bonus and ranged defense bonus against thrown spells/cantrips/arcane effects by X. If the target is affected by an arcane effect that did not target them they reduce the "X" in all of its effects by X (this resistance is applied to all magic not just hostile magic).
 - *Resist Shock (1+)*
   - Limitations: none.
   - Theme(s): fortification or lighting